eneko/eneko.github.io/projects/99-swift-problems/index.md

 }
 ~~~

 ### <a name="p27"/>[P27](#p27) (\*\*) Group the elements of a set into disjoint subsets.
-a) In how many ways can a group of 9 people work in 3 disjoint subgroups of
+In how many ways can a group of 9 people work in 3 disjoint subgroups of
 2, 3 and 4 persons?
 Write a function that generates all the possibilities.

 Example: